HPSP 2023

 Will I be shadowing the same provider the whole time?

-In typical years, each student is paired with a different provider each day and will gain over 30 hours of shadowing experience over eight days.
+In typical years, each student is paired with a different provider each day and will gain over 30 hours of shadowing experience over the course of eight days.
 We ask for student preferences but cannot guarantee placement.
 However, we believe that exploring a variety of professions will help you understand career options in health care and develop a better understanding of how the system operates overall.

 Contact Us